kakun45/xeniya-travelsite/README.md

 # xeniya-travelsite
 ### Multi-page static site HTML and CSS only.
 ### For a screen size of 1280px wide.

+- The project built around common component code.
+I reused as much styling and code as possible (e.g. Destination Cards and Itinerary cards) by utilising inheritance, and @mixin, @use $variables, &-operator of SASS functionality.
+- Used the BEM methodology for all class names.
+- The layout of the site uses the Box Model, the CSS display property and CSS positioning including Flexbox.
+- Not used: floats.

 Homepage:

 ![Screen Shot 2023-02-04 at 7 04 18 PM](https://user-images.githubusercontent.com/53381916/216794802-18497f81-675d-4868-a4e7-b6cf554e7848.png)